-And in the ensuing post he lists a series of new statistical concepts that are frequently useful in data science, followed by a series of old statistical concepts that are also often useful.
+In the ensuing post he lists a series of new statistical concepts that are frequently useful in data science, followed by a series of old statistical concepts that are also often useful.

-But then he follows up with this sentence:
+Then he follows up with this sentence:

 From a typical 600-pages textbook on statistics, about 20 pages are relevant to data science, and these 20 pages can be compressed in 0.25 page.